zeisys/precedents.org_data_collection/README.md

 ## 2.A Indian Laws Referenced

-List laws/sections from the precedented, separated by semicolons.
+List laws/sections that the precedent references.
 Use format: The, law name, year.

+If the precedent references more than one law, list *all* the laws in this column, separated by *semicolons*.

 Examples:
-- The Code of Civil Procedure, 1908
+- *The Code of Civil Procedure, 1908*
-- The Indian Trusts Act, 1882
+- *The Indian Trusts Act, 1882*
-- The Constitution of India.
-1950
+- *The Constitution of India, 1950*

 B. What is the most critical question that this judgment answers?
 It should be stated generically, as a general question someone might search for online.
 Avoid using names; instead, refer to individuals as "litigants."